 - We now understand that regulation equals death.
 There is no simpler way to say it.
 In Sweden, deregulation saved the lives of tens of thousands of individuals.

-- We can see the tremendous and unrivaled advantages for public health: Sweden’s national health statistics stand alone in the West.
+- We can see the tremendous and unrivalled advantages for public health: Sweden’s national health statistics stand alone in the West.

 - We may predict that if everyone switched to e-cigarettes, smoking deaths would be reduced to the point that it would be impossible to identify by statistics, and even those with pre-existing medical issues might have a quantifiable risk.